 Boost productivity with the right resource management tools

-By now you’ve learned why resource management is so important as well as how to effectively execute it in a way that helps your team get things done on-time and within your budget.
+By now you’ve learned why resource management is so important, how tracking your time can help you increase productivity, and how to help your team get things done on-time and within your budget.
 You’ve also learned that it’s possible to increase productivity when you choose to coordinate projects with resource management software.
 Use Wrike’s free two-week trial to supercharge project productivity using the resources you already have at your disposal.